arkoc/blog/content/posts/the-history-of-interop.md

 | **Extendability**| To add a chain you merely deploy the Endpoint; any group can run DVNs/Executors for it.
 Because security is app-level-configurable, new networks join without diluting existing guarantees. |

 ### [Hyperlane](#hyperlane)

+ “Choose-your-own-security” mailboxes where each app picks its interchain security module—multisig, staking, ZK, or custom—for permissionless messaging.

 ![Hyperlane protocol overview](/img/interop/hyperlane.jpg)